Lomé 5: Two Secular Figures Honored with the 2023 François Sergy Prize

-Koudousse Moustapaha, a young photojournalist from Benin, runs Kovart Digital School, a photography school founded just one year ago in Porto-Novo, the capital of Benin.
-After graduating from high school, he enrolled in a photography course in 2017, a media activity that was already his passion.
-He obtained his certificate of professional qualification (CQM) in 2020.
-His talent was quickly spotted.
-Among his assignments, it is worth noting one for the Presidency of Benin, which has placed its trust in him.
+Koudousse Moustapaha, a young photojournalist from Benin, runs “Kovart Digital School,” a photography school founded just one year ago in Porto-Novo, the capital of Benin.
+After earning his high school diploma, he enrolled in a photography program in 2017, pursuing a field in the media that was already his passion.
+He earned his Certificate of Professional Qualification (CQM) in 2020.
+His talent was quickly recognized.
+Among the assignments he has undertaken is one for the Office of the President of Benin, which has placed its trust in him.
 Koudousse Moustapaha participated in the Lomé 4 seminar and has since distinguished himself through the quality of his work.
-Armed with the knowledge he gained, he started "Kovart Digital School" a few weeks later, a project involved in social action.
+Building on what he learned, he launched “Kovart Digital School” a few weeks later, an initiative dedicated to social action.
 This school is located in a disadvantaged neighborhood.

 A radio personality from Maradi

 Rabiou Hamadou is the second recipient of the François Sergy Award.
-A Nigerian national, he is the promoter of Radio Nagarta in Maradi, Niger.
-His editorial line gives a voice to the entire social, cultural, and religious mosaic that populates this region in the east of his country, which is plagued by instability due to armed jihadist groups not far away.
-"I dedicate this award to all the victims of the Russian-Ukrainian war and their families," he said as he received his award.
-It did not escape this media sleuth that the award was presented to him exactly one year after the outbreak of war in Europe. (c)
+A citizen of Niger, he is the founder of “Radio Nagarta” in Maradi, Niger.
+The station’s editorial line gives a voice to the entire social, cultural, and religious mosaic that makes up this region in the eastern part of his country, which is plagued by instability caused by nearby jihadist armed groups.
+“I dedicate this award to all the victims of the Russian-Ukrainian war and their families,” he said upon receiving his award.
+It did not escape this media veteran’s notice that the award was presented to him exactly one year to the day after the outbreak of the war in Europe. (c)

 About the François Sergy Prize